Zack-John/multithreaded-bank-simulator/README.md

 ## How to Use
 This repository contains all source files, a Makefile for building the program, and an example input file.
 To use the application:
-1. Navigate to the directory where you've downloaded the files
+1. Navigate to the directory where you've downloaded the files, then navigate into the part 4 folder
 2. Use the 'make' command to build the executable
 3. Use the command './bank input.txt' to execute the program
 4. Final account balances are printed to a file called 'output.txt' in the same directory